Auri-Fex/Halcova/norbela/world/overview.md

 ## Luminarchs (Locked)

 - Luminarchs are large, semi-translucent, multi-limbed lifeforms that drift across the icy plains.
 Their bodies are composed of flexible, crystalline filaments that refract the blue sun’s light, creating dazzling displays of color and light.
-- They metabolize Aetherite, powering bioluminescent displays and generating localized warmth, which supports micro-ecosystems beneath their bodies.
+- They metabolize finyak, powering bioluminescent displays and generating localized warmth, which supports micro-ecosystems beneath their bodies.
 Non-magical life clusters in their wake, benefiting from temporary heat and nutrients.
-- Luminarchs migrate seasonally, following Aetherite-rich currents beneath the surface.
+- Luminarchs migrate seasonally, following finyak-rich currents beneath the surface.
 Their movement shapes the distribution of other life, creating shifting “oases” in the frozen landscape.
 - They communicate through pulses of colored light and vibration, forming complex social networks.
 Their crystalline limbs can anchor into ice or snow, and they can “fold” themselves to conserve energy during entropy winter.
 - Humans perceive Luminarchs as mysterious, living auroras—sources of myth and wonder.
-Their true nature and connection to Aetherite remain unknown to humans.
+Their true nature and connection to finyak remain unknown to humans.

 // ---
 // END LOCKED WORLD FEATURE: Luminarchs